 Clients posting reviews are risking the inadvertent revelation of confidential information about themselves, or even the therapist, so great caution is required.
 If clients mention specifics of their treatment, a reader may assume that would also be the way the therapist would (or should) work with them, and that may be quite mistaken because of variance between the cases.

 On top of all this, clients have a paramount right to confidentiality from their therapists.
 Responding to the particulars of any public complaint is almost impossible without revealing personal details that the client may feel incredibly sensitive about, even if their identity remains anonymous.

 Review sites do not give businesses the choice to remove some reviews and not others, since obviously that could be easily abused by the business.
 However, review sites also will not take responsibility to adjudicate disputes.
 Therefore, for a business to challenge a review would only give a sense to the public that there are differing but equally valid points of view, and this would very often be incorrect.

-All this severely limits our ability to respond to any unfair negative reviews.
+All this severely limits my ability to respond to any reviews, even if unfair or lacking perspective.